rokieplayer20/MixingDTA/README.md

 ![MixingDTA](./imgs/MixingDTA.png)
 Overview of MixingDTA; a.
 Two DT pairs are input, and the mixing ratio is sampled from a Beta distribution for training like C-Mixup; b.
 The default backbone model of MixingDTA is MEETA.
 It utilizes embeddings from pretrained language models.
 Cross-AFA efficiently processes through AFA from a computational cost perspective; c.
 Edges between DT pairs are connected based on the criteria for defining neighbors.
 Neighbors with similar labels are closer, following the C-Mixup method.
 For each view, new nodes are augmented between DT nodes, creating mixed embeddings that are then trained; d.
 This is a step of multi-view integration.
 The embeddings are extracted from encoders trained on each GBA scenario and fed into the FC layers of MEETA.

+⚠️ The term `reversed` used in the code is equivalent to `Complement` as described in the paper.

 ## Prerequisites for running MixingDTA

 ```